 What To Include In A Reprimand Letter

-There are a variety of elements that you should address for employee performance write-ups.
+There are a variety of elements that you should address for corrective action employee write-ups.
 The Society for Human Resource Management recommends including the following elements in a reprimand letter.

 An Employee Write-Up Sample For Poor Performance